DitoHI/cosmosdb-graphql-boilerplate/README.md

 ### CosmosDB with GraphQL

-GraphQl is a powerful tool to satisfy the front end for them to manipulate the returned data in the client.
+GraphQL is a powerful tool to satisfy the front end for them to manipulate the returned data in the client.
 Also CosmosDB is also a powerful tool to satisfy the back end to manipulate the request data from the client.
 But it's so daunting to combine them as a full pack server.
 So this boilerplate comes to solve that daunting process

 ### Use Case